Brendaneus/Railroad/README.md

 			- [ ] Move guest_users to be included in guest-compatable user hashes
 		- [ ] **Break every similar loop into a helper call with contextual parameters (name: '...', modifiers: {...}, numbers: [...], etc)**
 			- This will make bug tracking and code maintanence _a lot_ simpler.
+			- [ ] Change modifier and number mapping to check for invalid keys
+				- This could be a function for code reuse
 	- [ ] Test Definition
 		- [ ] Add complete definition for important content in views (ie headers, form inputs)
 			- Do this after Vue update